 To remedy that situation, Jenkins’ in-depth Docker integration makes it possible to run your build in its own isolated Docker container, rather than on a simple executor on a shared OS.
 Even if your application has nothing to do with Docker or will not be delivered as a Docker image itself, it will happily run inside a container.
 Your testing will behave as if you have a whole computer to yourself, oblivious to the fact that it actually is confined in a jail cell.
 The Docker image essentially becomes an ephemeral executor entity that gets efficiently created and discarded 100 times a day.

 Using Docker for your CI fixes the above issues - both transient and persistent - as each job executes in a fully-virtualized environment that’s not visible or accessible by any other concurrent build and each executor gets thrown away at the end of each build (or reused for a later build, if that’s what you want).

 Furthermore, some companies are looking to completely isolate teams for confidentiality or IP reasons (i.e., source code/data/binaries from Team A should not be visible to Team B).
-In the past, the only way to obtain that behavior was to completely segregate environments (masters and slaves), and possibly implement additional security measures (firewalls, etc.) By basing your CI on Docker, builds executing on slaves are fully isolated and do not pose any risks.
-Furthermore, the usage of features such as Role-based Access Control from CloudBees, makes it possible to share masters as well, by setting proper security rules in place.
+In the past, the only way to obtain that behavior was to completely segregate environments (controllers and agents), and possibly implement additional security measures (firewalls, etc.) By basing your CI on Docker, builds executing on agents are fully isolated and do not pose any risks.
+Furthermore, the usage of features such as Role-based Access Control from CloudBees, makes it possible to share controllers as well, by setting proper security rules in place.